annstrange/capstone1-cancer-v-meat/README.md

 Population in animal eating countries age 20-49: approx 324 million Population in vegan countries age 20-49: approx 77 million

 We'll use frequency in the test so we can account for the population differences.
-Our hypothesis test and probablistic model for the difference in sample frequencies can be represented as
+Our hypothesis test and probabilistic model for the difference in sample frequencies can be represented as

 ![](images/HypothesisTestLaTex.png)